Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-sorcery.md

 **Illusory Casting.** While maintaining an illusion of yourself, you can cast spells as though you were in the illusion's space, but you must still rely on your senses.

-**Illusory Army.** You can create a number of illusory duplicates equal to your Charisma modifier.
-You can use your bonus action to control any number of them that are within range.
+**Illusory Army.** When you create an illusory duplicate, you can create a number of illusory duplicates equal to your Charisma modifier.
+You can use your bonus action to control all of them.
 Once you use this feature, you can't use it again until you finish a Long Rest unless you expend 2 Sorcery Points to restore your use of it (no action required).

 **Sly Swap.** You can use your bonus action to switch places with an illusory duplicate if you are within 30 feet of it.
 Once you use this feature, you can't use it again until you finish a Long Rest unless you expend 2 Sorcery Points to restore your use of it (no action required).